Related publications

 The agency staff must keep a written record of all the care they provide, including medication they give you, changes in your health or any accidents.
 You should be able to see these records if you want to – ask the agency how you can do this.

 You may be asked to sign timesheets.
-Make sure the time has been recorded accurately, and don’t sign any timesheets in advance or you may be charged for care you haven’t received.
-You should receive an invoice charging you for the amount of care you’ve had in the previous month.
+Make sure the care worker has recorded the time accurately.
+Do not sign any timesheets in advance or you may be charged for care you have not received.

-If something goes wrong – for example, your care is rushed or the care worker is late or doesn’t turn up – first try to raise your concerns.
+If something goes wrong – for example, your care is rushed, or the care worker is late or doesn’t turn up – first try to raise your concerns.
 You can do this with adult social services if your care was organised by the council, or the manager of the agency.

 By calling Independent Age's free and impartial Helpline, you can get information and advice from one of our friendly advisers, or order our free guides.